-If you want a top quality bed, buy a pocket spring type.
+If you want a top quality bed, buy a pocket spring mattress.
 Each spring is put into a fabric pocket that allows it to move independently from the others.
-Dont be influenced by the number of springs as jammingin more and more springs in is counter productive.
+Don't be influenced by the number of springs as jamming more and more springs in is counterproductive.
 What is more important is the quality of the springs.
 Spring ‘count’ is calculated on a kingsize mattress, the optimum is around 1200 springs in this size, which allows each spring space to move freely and independently from others around it.
 Springs are all made from tempered wire but the best springs are individually heat treated after they are made to lock in the shape and response.
 It also allows the spring to be ‘tuned’ to give the response required.
-Machines that sew springs into calico pockets generally cannot heat treat them.
+Machines that sew springs into calico pockets generally cannot be heat treated.
 Always insist on heat treated springs (as we use) for quality, response and long life.

 (The layer between the spring and the fillings) - The best mattresses use horsehair.
 Some use ‘white horse hair’ an industry nickname for cattle hair which is not horse hair at all.
 Horse hair tends to settle a lot and can be noisy, especially if wrapped in a hair proof fabric.
 If it is not encapsulated the hair can work its way through to the surface.
 We use only genuine horse hair which is ‘needled’ ( a type of stitching process ) so it does not settle as hand teased hair will, then we encapsulate it in a way that is silent and it cannot reach the surface.